Fantom-foundation/go-lachesis/docs/consensus.rst

 .. _consensus:

-Babble Consensus
+Lachesis Consensus
 ================

-Babble is based on our own interpretation of Hashgraph, but also builds upon other techniques that facilitate coordination within distributed systems.
-Here, we give a high-level overview of the most important concepts that inspired the development of Babble and how they all fit together.
+Lachesis is based on our own interpretation of Hashgraph, but also builds upon other techniques that facilitate coordination within distributed systems.
+Here, we give a high-level overview of the most important concepts that inspired the development of Lachesis and how they all fit together.
 This document is also intended for a non-technical audience.

 Common Knowledge